ritwickrajmakhal/localstack-docs/src/content/docs/aws/services/es.md

 ---
 title: "Elasticsearch Service"
-linkTitle: "Elasticsearch Service"
-description: >
-  Get started with Amazon Elasticsearch Service (ES) on LocalStack
+description: Get started with Amazon Elasticsearch Service (ES) on LocalStack
 tags: ["Free"]
 ---

+## Introduction

 The Elasticsearch Service in LocalStack lets you create one or more single-node Elasticsearch/OpenSearch cluster that behaves like the [Amazon Elasticsearch Service](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-elasticsearch/).
 This service is, like its AWS counterpart, heavily linked with the [OpenSearch Service](../opensearch).